Bedrooms 1, Sleeps 2

-Hi, I'm Natalie.
-I live a kilometre away from No 2 with my husband Tony and our 2 daughters.
-We have lived full time in Apremont since August 2015 and spent a happy 18 months in No 2 before buying a bungalow nearby.
+Hello I'm Natalie.
+I live a short distance from No 2 with Tony and our 2 daughters.
+We have lived full time in Apremont since August 2015 and spent a happy 18 months at No 2 before moving nearby.
 I am a qualified beautician and also have many years experience in the leisure industry.
 Tony is a retired cop who now enjoys DIY.
 We both really want to ensure you have a great stay with us and will do all we reasonably can to assist any time.
 I speak fluent French which can help.

 |Year property purchased||2008|

 |Why this location?||We have always appreciated the general friendliness of the people in this area.
 We like the location for its countryside and access to miles of lovely coastline.
 There is a lot to do within a reasonable travelling distance for couples and families alike.
 The Vendée Tourism website is a good source of information.

 Whilst living in No 2 it was nice to be living right in the heart of the village and near to our daughters' school.
 You get a good sense of community.
 From late September through to April/May time it is quite quiet around here which suits some.
 It all depends on what you're after.

 |Unique benefits of property||Local shops and eating out nearby.
 Water sports and bathing area less than a km away (Lac d' Apremont).
 50m enclosed rear garden with large decking area, overlooked by a 16 century historic château.
 Courtyard with al fresco eating area.|